GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

-If you get message "Nothing to replicate" while running this command, it may be caused by several reasons, such as you give a wrong url pattern in command options, or the authGroup in the replication.config has no read access for the replicated projects.
+If you get message "Nothing to replicate" while running this command, it may be caused by several reasons, such as you give a wrong url pattern in command options, or the authGroup in the `replication.config` has no read access for the replicated projects.

-If one or several project patterns are supplied, only those projects conforming to both this/these pattern(s) and those defined in replication.config for the target host(s) are queued for replication.
+If one or several project patterns are supplied, only those projects conforming to both this/these pattern(s) and those defined in `replication.config` for the target host(s) are queued for replication.

-The patterns follow the same format as those in replication.config, where wildcard or regular expression patterns can be given.
+The patterns follow the same format as those in `replication.config`, where wildcard or regular expression patterns can be given.
 Regular expression patterns must match a complete project name to be considered a match.